msherif4/kodo/docs/source/using_kodo.rst

 Example using Waf (extended)
 ----------------------------

-.. attention: This example still need to be added to the sources
+.. warning: This example still need to be added to the sources

 If you wish to use Waf to build your application you may utilize its functionality to setup dependencies for Kodo.
 The ``waf`` build-script